Keeps Review: The Truth About Their Hair Loss Treatments?

 Vitamins A, B6, B12, C, and D

-There is little to no convincing clinical evidence that supplementation with Vitamins A, B6, B12, C, and D has any effect on hair growth, although they may have positive effects in cases where people have a severe deficiency.[38]Cheung, E.J., Sink, J.R., English, J.C.
+There is little-to-no convincing clinical evidence that supplementation with Vitamins A, B6, B12, C, and D has any effect on hair growth, although they may have positive effects in cases where people have a severe deficiency.[38]Cheung, E.J., Sink, J.R., English, J.C.
 (2016).
 Vitamin and Mineral Deficiencies in Patients With Telogen Effluvium: A Retrospective Cross-Sectional Study.
 Journal of Drugs in Dermatology.
 15(10). … Continue reading

 Calcium